sandromiano/ninatool/README.md

 The main functionality of NINA is to compute the Taylor expansion coefficient of the effective potential energy function of an arbitrary flux-biased superconducting loop.
 The loop can host any combination of Josephson junctions (JJs) and linear inductances.
+NINA can also compute the Hamiltonian series expansion of an arbitrary Josephson nonlinear oscillator.

 NINA includes a simple GUI to allow the user to quickly test the properties of a desired superconducting structure (branches and single loops are currently supported,